How to Spend Two Days in Singapore

 BOOK A TOUR

-Turkish restaurants on Arab Street, Kampong Glam, Singapore
+Turkish restaurants on Arab Street in Kampong Glam, Singapore

 Haji Lane: Hip and happening Haji Lane is only a short walk from Arab Street.
 This bustling little lane has become a gathering hub for artists and creative minds from Singapore and beyond.
 Haji Lane is lined with Indie designer boutiques, hipster restaurants, laidback eateries and funky watering holes.
 One of my favourite things to do in Singapore was exploring the nooks and crannies of Haji Lane!
 Make sure to head here during your two days in Singapore.